laro/Cilia/README.md

     - `template`

 - Versioning of the Cilia source code
-    - Via file ".ciliaVersion" in a (project) directory,
+    - Via file ".cilVersion" in a (project) directory,
         - similar to ".clang_format",
-        - also possible file by file: Matrix.ciliaVersion (for Matrix.cilia).
+        - also possible file by file: "Matrix.cilVersion" (for "Matrix.cil").
     - Via file extension:
-        - "*.cilia" – always the latest language version (if not overridden via ".ciliaVersion")
+        - "*.cil" – always the latest language version (if not overridden via ".cilVersion")
-        - "*.2024.cilia" – version from the year 2024
+        - "*.2024.cil" – version from the year 2024
-        - "*.2024b.cilia" – second version from the year 2024
+        - "*.2024b.cil" – second version from the year 2024

 - No [function-like macros](https://www.geeksforgeeks.org/cpp-macros/), just object-like:
     - `#define`